It belongs to one of the 23 pairs of chromosomes belonging to the human karyotype.

 It is not possible to distinguish between the two classes.
-However, it must be highly unlikely that these paternal cases arose as a result of a meiotic event that generated only non-crosses.
+However, it must be doubtful that these paternal cases arose due to a meiotic event that generated only non-crosses.

 Therefore, the parsimonious assumption is that this was all due to post-zygotic errors.

 In the remaining 96 cases, the extra chromosome was of maternal origin.
-In 34 cases the error was this MI, of which 15 were without evidence of crossover.
+In 34 points, the error was this MI, of which 15 were without evidence of crossover.

-There were 49 cases of mat MII with evident crossover and seven uncrossed cases that were maternal PZM or MII.
+There were 49 cases of mat MII with evident crossover and seven uncrossed points that were maternal PZM or MII.

-Again, the definitive classification is not possible, however, since there are four apparent paternal cases, it is most likely that this group includes some post-zygotic errors.
+Again, the definitive classification is not possible; however, since there are four clear paternal cases, this group most likely includes some post-zygotic errors.